 We have the Medici to thank for some of the best and most memorable art and architecture of the Italian Renaissance.
 Masaccio, a key figure in the proliferation of illusionism and naturalism in painting, had the confidence and financial support of Giovanni di Bicci de’ Medici.
 So did the brilliant Filippo Brunelleschi, creator of the stately Basilica of San Lorenzo and the graceful, distinctive dome of Florence’s cathedral, Santa Maria del Fiore, better known as the Duomo.

-Cosimo commissioned Donatello and Fra Angelico to produce some of the most sublime sculpture and painting of the first quarter of the 15th century.
+Cosimo commissioned Donatello and Fra Angelico to produce some of the most sublime sculptures and paintings of the first quarter of the 15th century.
 It was Lorenzo the Magnificent who recognized Michelangelo for the genius he was, supporting him and also offering him access to the family’s library and incomparable collection of ancient Greek and Roman sculpture.
 Leonardo da Vinci worked under the patronage of Lorenzo for seven years and Lorenzo himself was a poet and songwriter.

 In an extensive allegorical fresco replete with rich, royal colors and gold leaf, The Procession of the Magi (c.
 1459) in the Magi Chapel in the Palazzo Medici Riccardi, painter Benozzo Gozzoli depicted numerous members of the Medici family among the foreign, royal entourage making its way through the hilly Tuscan countryside to greet the newborn Jesus following his birth to the Virgin Mary.
 It was an audacious claim to make but many a patron of the arts had already done so and the chapel was private.